The Complete Guide to Buying Stocks for Beginners

 The next thing you need to think about is how long you plan to hold your positions.
 Some people think that active stock trading is the way forward for the beginning investor.
 Forget any of that absolute shite you read on social media about generating passive income from day trading.
 The below diagram will give you some indication of how bad an idea it is for you to think that you’re going to become some rockstar by day trading.

 All the pundits love to tell you what stock to buy, but they won’t be there to tell you when to sell it.
 You should always make investments where you have a long-term timeframe – five to 10 years or longer.
 We’re investors, nor speculators.
 Our mantra is buy and hold.
 You never sell unless some major company-specific risk rears its ugly head, and you feel the situation has dramatically changed.
 We cannot overstate the importance of time in the market.
+Anyone who tries to tell you they have a trading system is full of it, especially if they start talking about binary options.

 The best thing you can do is start investing today.
 The more time you spend in the market, the more richly rewarded you will be.